 This step may sound scary but is one of the most important for setting you up for inbox success.

 To organize old emails, select all of your old folders (not the new ones you just created) and drag them into your “Old Email” folder.
 This will keep all of your old email and the folder system you previously used in your “Old Email” folder.
 Nothing is being deleted and you can always go in there to find something before cleaning your inbox.

 Next, if you still have emails in your inbox that go back months or years, you’ll want to pick a period of time—say 3 months back—and select all emails that came into your inbox prior to that time or later (i.e. the beginning of your inbox) and drag them into your “Old Email” folder as well.

 Clean Remaining Inbox

-Now you’re left with a manageable number of folders and emails in your inbox for you to deal with.
+Now you're left with fewer emails in your inbox for you to deal with.
 Start from the bottom (oldest emails) and start filing those emails away that have been acted upon into your new, simpler folders.
-If something still needs to be acted upon OR if you want to ‘be reminded of’ that email later, leave it in your inbox.
-Once you go through this process, the only emails left in your inbox will be either ones that still need your attention to be acted upon or are emails you want left in your inbox to ‘be reminded of’.
+If something still needs to be acted upon OR if you want to ‘be reminded of' that email later, leave it in your inbox.
+Once you go through this process, the only emails left in your inbox will be either one that still needs your attention to be acted upon or an email you want to be left in your inbox to ‘be reminded of'.